zoffixznet/IOwesomeness/Action-Plan.md

 ## Changes with Backwards-Compatible Support

 The changes proposed in this section allow for retention of old behaviour.
-It is proposed the use of old behaviour is made to issue a deprecation warning (in 6.c language) and for it to be removed entirely in 6.d language.
+It is proposed the old behaviour to be removed entirely in 6.d language.

 Note: since our current infrastructure for 6.d language is **additive,** the behaviour proposed for removal in 6.d might not end up actually being removed